-Price-wise this is the most tempting option.
-As mentioned before the price of an outdoor grill station depends vastly on the type of grill ($500 – $5000).
-You can easily buy a very good quality 3-burner grill for $1000.
+Price-wise, this is the most tempting option.
+As mentioned before, an outdoor grill station’s price depends vastly on the type of grill ($500 – $5000).
+You can easily buy an excellent quality 3-burner grill for $1000.
 A cart is going to cost an extra $100.
 This means you can have a brand new outdoor grill station for about $1,100.

 If you’re a beginner and do not know yet what type of grill you need, check this blog post about essentials.

-For most outdoor chefs a grill station is the next level after using solely a grill for barbecuing.
-For this majority creating an outdoor grill station is going to be $100 for a stainless steel outdoor cart.
+For most outdoor chefs, a grill station is next after using a grill solely for barbecuing.
+For this majority creating an outdoor grill, the station will be $100 for a stainless steel outdoor cart.
 It is important to buy the outdoor-rated one to increase its longevity.

-The cart actually can be used not only for cooking outside, but also to bring comfortably prepped food from the kitchen out, as well as bring dirty dishes after a party in.
-It can make a serious difference for your back.
+The cart can actually be used not only for cooking outside but also to bring comfortably prepped food from the kitchen and bring dirty dishes after a party.
+It can make a great difference for your back.

 Outdoor grill station option 2: Freestanding cart with a separate counter

-The budget for such a project can vary, as it can be a DIY, but doesn’t have to be.
-It takes actually the same gas grill (about $1,000 for a 3-burner) and a structure that can be $200 – $700 depending on the way it is constructed (the final cost is $1,200 – $1,700).
-The final budget should also include chairs, if multilevel counter is also your design of choice.
+The budget for such a project can vary, as it can be a DIY, but it doesn’t have to be.
+It actually takes the same gas grill (about $1,000 for a 3-burner) and a structure that can be $200 – $700 depending on the way it is constructed (the final cost is $1,200 – $1,700).
+The final budget should also include chairs if a multilevel counter is also your design of choice.

 Outdoor grill station option 3: An island with a built-in grill

-Actually, we have 3 types of the shape shown in the pictures above: along the wall (picture 1), an L-shape, and an island (shown one is rounded).
+Actually, we have 3 types of shapes shown in the pictures above: along the wall (picture 1), an L-shape, and an island (shown one is rounded).
 These are shapes that work very well in grill stations.

 Pictures above present a few ways an outdoor grill station can resemble the overall look of the backyard.

-The price of an outdoor grill station depends vastly on the chosen appliance, but also a method of assembly and a type of structure.
+The price of an outdoor grill station depends vastly on the chosen appliance and a method of assembly and a type of structure.
 The most budget-friendly option is, obviously, DIY.
 The second is buying a prefabricated structure.
 The third is going with a contractor.

-If you’re going with DIY the budget rather will not go over $1,500 A prefab outdoor grill station is going to cost about $2,300.
-A complete custom outdoor grill station is going to start at $2,700 (for 60″ and very moderate choices).
-These are starting points, that can be easily increased.
+If you’re going with DIY, the budget rather will not go over $1,500.
+A prefab outdoor grill station is going to cost about $2,300.
+A complete custom outdoor grill station will start at $2,700 (for 60″ and very moderate choices).
+These are starting points that can be easily increased.

-It is common sense to ask at your local HOA or City Building Department if you need a permit for your project.
+It is common sense to ask your local HOA or City Building Department if you need your project permit.
 Why is it so?
-Building a permanent outdoor grill station not up to code may result in a demolition order (if it is not possible to make it up to code).
+Building a permanent outdoor grill station not up to code may result in a demolition order (if it is impossible to make it up to code).

 Outdoor grill station with a roof